microsoft/BotBuilder-Samples/experimental/handoff-library/README.md

 #### Conversation

-`Conversation`is a REQUIRED field that is an object of type `ConversationAccount` describing the conversation that has been accepted or rejected.
+`Conversation`is a REQUIRED field of type `ConversationAccount` describing the conversation that has been accepted or rejected.
 The `Id` of the conversation MUST be the same as in the HandoffInitiation that initiated the handoff.

 Other fields are not specified by the protocol, however agent hub implementations MAY include additional error payload in `Attachments`.
 For example, a "failed" event might contain error reason such as 'agent with requested skill not found'.

 ### HandoffCompleted

-HandoffCompleted is an OPTIONAL event sent to the bot when the handoff operation has ended.
+HandoffCompleted is an OPTIONAL event sent to the bot after the handoff operation has ended.
 The event indicates that the agent has disconnected and the control has been transferred back to the bot.
 Bots SHALL NOT rejects this event.

 #### Value

-`Value` is a code that indicates how the handoff request has completed.
+`Value` is a REQUIRED field.
+It is a code that indicates how the handoff request has completed.
 Possible values are:

 - "endOfConversation": The conversation has ended successfully (i.e. an agent has handled the conversation).
 The bot is not expected to continue the conversation.
 - "transferBack": The agent has completed its part of the conversation and is transferring the conversatoin back to the bot.
 The bot is expected to continue the conversation.